oracle-cl/oci-action-api/README.md

     ```
     kubectl create secret generic dockerhub --from-file=.dockerconfigjson=/home/dave/.docker/config.json --type=kubernetes.io/dockerconfigjson
     ```
+    or if you are using Oracle container registry, you need to create an auth token in your user settings.
+For more info: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm

+    ```
+    kubectl create secret docker-registry ocirsecret --docker-server=iad.ocir.io --docker-username='idlhjo6dp3bd/oracleidentitycloudservice/davefranco1987@gmail.com' --docker-password=$(cat ~/.oci/token) --docker-email='davefranco1987@gmail.com'
+    ```

 4. Create credential files.
 - Create user and group and then apply the following policy to the group
   ```